Mark Canha Player Props: Brewers vs. Pirates

 Mark Canha At The Plate

-- In 22.5% of his games this season, Canha has had at least one RBI.
-He's picked up more than one in 7.9% and driven in three or more of his team's runs in two contests.
+- In 22.2% of his games this season, Canha has notched at least one RBI.
+In seven of those games (7.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.